Alejogb1/job-board/blog-data/why-is-secaddsharedwebcredential-working-in-simulator-but-not-working-in-iphone-device.md

 id: "why-is-secaddsharedwebcredential-working-in-simulator-but-not-working-in-iphone-device"
 ---

-alright, so, you're seeing secaddsharedwebcredential behaving differently between the simulator and an actual iphone device, huh? yeah, i've been there. it's a classic head-scratcher when things work perfectly in the simulated world but go sideways when deployed to a real device. let me break down what’s probably happening and what i’ve learned the hard way over the years, trying to get these shared web credentials to behave.
+alright, so, you're seeing secaddsharedwebcredential behaving differently between the simulator and an actual iphone device, right? yeah, i've been there. it's a classic head-scratcher when things work perfectly in the simulated world but go sideways when deployed to a real device. let me break down what’s probably happening and what i’ve learned the hard way over the years, trying to get these shared web credentials to behave.

 the first thing to understand is that the security framework on ios, while conceptually the same across the simulator and the device, has some practical differences. the simulator environment is far more forgiving. it's essentially a sandbox running on your mac, so it doesn't have all the real-world constraints of a hardware device. your actual iphone, on the other hand, operates under much stricter security rules that are deeply tied to the secure enclave and hardware-level protections.